learn-co-students/technical-coach-escalating-an-issue-learn-experts-testing-batch/README.md

 Occasionally someone asks non-technical questions such as "How long does this course take to complete?", "Do you offer scholarships?", "Can you explain the job guarantee to me?", etc. If you feel like you know the answer, please **do not try and answer these questions**.
 Simply let the student know that this is a great question for our admissions team and that you're going to close this chat question and forward the question to them.
 Referring the questions to admissions will automatically resolve the question, so **it is imperative that you let the student know that the referral will resolve their question**.

-Before resolving the question, you should also tell students that can contact admissions directly at `admissions@flatironschool.com`.
+Before resolving the question, you should also tell students that they can contact admissions directly at `admissions@flatironschool.com`.
 Students may not be contacted by admissions immediately, so it is a good idea to give them a course of action to follow up - otherwise, they're likely to come to AAQ again!
 Once you get confirmation from the student that it is okay to refer them to admissions and resolve their question, hit the `Assign to Enrollments` button.

 ![admissions](https://github.com/learn-co-curriculum/technical-coach-escalating-an-issue/blob/master/assign_to_enrollments.png?raw=true)